Pediatric Surgery Procedure Explanation

 Pyloric stenosis is present when the muscle connecting the stomach to the intestine grows too large and thick.
 This muscle is called the pyloric muscle.

 Neuroblastoma is a cancer of the sympathetic nervous system.
-There are approximately 650 new cases each year in the United States.

 A splenectomy is the removal of the spleen from the upper left abdomen.